 Lenovo is the brand with the biggest market share in the world.
 Their laptop ranges are even more versatile than that of HP.
 Their biggest success is the Ideapad range of laptops.

-These laptops are plain and boring but come with unlimited customization options.
+The Lenovo laptops are plain compared to Asus but come with unlimited customization options.
 There are 4GB RAM i3 models all the way up to 128GB RAM i9 GTX 3080 models, as well as "tough" models designed for extreme situations like mountaineering, caving, and working in extreme heat.

 Acer was the brand that the founders of Asus splintered from back in 1989.
 Since then, they have also become one of the world leaders in laptops and computing.

-Acer offers no thrills, powerful laptops that sit firmly in the middle of everything.
+When you compare Acer to Asus, the Acer models tend to sit firmly in the middle of everything.
 If you feel you need a laptop that is designed to be better than budget but not quite high-end, this is where you should look.

 Should I Pick An HP Or Asus Monitor?

 This will depend upon what you need a monitor for.
 Asus monitors are generally better, and if you want a gaming panel, Asus is the only option.
 HP makes great budget-friendly monitors designed for everyday use.